Saturday, March 13, 2021

 Top arm sweeps right

-All the foundational twists illustrated here, regardless of which way they sweep, could have been made by one of three different methods:
+All the foundational twists in the red circles, regardless which way they sweep, could have been made by three different methods:

 * Backwards loop